 Clinical trials are research studies intended to answer scientific questions and find better ways to treat or prevent diseases.
-They are fundamental to the development of innovative medicines, vaccines and devices that treat and prevent illness.
+They are fundamental to the development of innovative medicines and devices that treat and prevent illness.

-Clinical studies are conducted to determine whether a new treatment is both safe and efficacious.
-Such studies are possible because volunteers (healthy volunteers and patients) agree to participate and try new medicines, vaccines and devices.
+Clinical studies are conducted to determine whether a new treatment is safe.
+Such studies are possible because volunteers (healthy volunteers and patients) agree to participate and try new medicines and devices.

 The success of clinical trials depends on the participation of volunteers.
 Participants in clinical trials gain access to new research treatments not yet available to the public while helping others by contributing to medical research.

-Clinical trial results: Novartis recognizes the importance of informing the public about the results of its interventional clinical trials for innovative compounds, regardless of the outcome.
-We make the results of our clinical trials publicly available through peer-reviewed publications and by posting the results on the Novartis clinical trial results website as well as other online public databases.
-Knowing the results of these trials enables both patients and their healthcare providers to make well-informed decisions about treatment risks and benefits.
+Novartis recognizes the importance of informing the public about the results of its interventional clinical trials for innovative compounds, regardless of the outcome.
+We make the results of our clinical trials publicly available through peer-reviewed publications and posting of results on the Novartis clinical trial results database and other online public databases.
+Knowing the results of these trials enables both patients and their healthcare providers to make well-informed decisions regarding treatment risks and benefits.

-Sharing patient-level data: Novartis is also committed to providing access to patient-level data and clinical study reports from eligible studies to qualified external researchers.
+Novartis is also committed to sharing with qualified external researchers, access to patient-level data and clinical study reports from eligible studies.
 These requests are reviewed and approved by an independent expert panel on the basis of scientific merit.
 All data provided is anonymized to respect the privacy of patients who have participated in the trials in line with applicable laws and regulations.